 We have been less than subtle in suggesting a DIY Winery Train tour in this article and the truth is the route has been used for years by San Diego Beers Wines & Spirits Tours who take you up and down the coastline on a fantastic Winery tour.
 Yes, it is quite easy to do this tour by yourself without a tour guide.
 However, you will miss out on a lot.

 San Diego Beers Wines & Spirits Tours Guides have been doing this for years and know all the tips and tricks to get you the best tastings.
-If you DIY it, you will spend around to $50-70 (No including the Rail Fare, $15) depending on where you dine.
+If you DIY it, you will spend around to $50-70 (Not including the Rail Fare, $15) depending on where you dine.
 So $98 is a really decent price considering the inside knowledge you are getting.
-The guides know tons of information about the Wineries, the Wines, the South Coast AVA (American Viticulture Area, or Wine Region) and the area in general.
+The guides know tons of information about the Wineries, the Wines, the South Coast AVA (American Viticulture Area, or Wine Region), and the area in general.
 It is a brilliant tour and one we whole heartily recommend.

 In fact, we really only recommend DIYing it if you are more interested in checking out the Areas around Carlsbad and Solano Beach.
 In this case, the tour may be too restrictive.
-While you get a 15minute walking tour of each area, it is fairly limited and you are focussed mainly on the wines.
+While you get a 15-minute walking tour of each area, it is fairly limited and you are focused mainly on the wines.
 If you want to explore more, just jump on the Coaster and get exploring!

 Have Your Say